LinuxJedi/linuxjedi.co.uk/content/blog/2016/12/31/josephus-problem.md

 | n = 1 | 5 | 5 | 5 | 5 | 5 | 5 | J(1,2) = 0
 ```

-Let's apply the same logic from the [Stating from 1 section](#starting-from-1) to this case.
+Let's apply the same logic from the one-indexed case.
 After person $m-1$ get eliminated, we have an array like this:

 ```
 0 1 2 ... m-2 X m ... n-1